gatsbyjs/gatsby/docs/docs/how-to/cloud/slices-optimization.md

 ## Cloud Optimizations

-By using Slices, Gatsby Cloud can optimize your builds even further by enabling the checkbox in your Build Features settings.
+When using Slices, Gatsby Cloud can optimize your builds even further.
+You can take advantage of these optimzations by enabling the checkbox in your Build Features settings.

 ![Slices API toggle in Gatsby Cloud](../../images/slices-api-optimization.png)